-The Delaware Valley College Post-baccalaureate Accelerated Certification for Teachers (PACT) is designed to provide students with the skills, competencies and experiences necessary to become a successful teacher.
+The Delaware Valley University Post-baccalaureate Accelerated Certification for Teachers (PACT) is designed to provide students with the skills, competencies and experiences necessary to become a successful teacher.
 Upon completion of the PACT program, students will be eligible to apply for Instructional I certification, which is required to teach in public schools throughout the state.
-Delaware Valley College offers certification in the following areas: agriculture, biology, business/computers/information technology, chemistry, general science, English, mathematics and social studies.
+Delaware Valley University offers certification in the following areas: agriculture, biology, business/computers/information technology, chemistry, general science, English, mathematics and social studies.

 Criteria for admission to the PACT program are as follows: